DFreds/dfreds-module-docs/docs/premium-modules/ai-helper/index.md

 A FoundryVTT module that uses AI to help in your game.

+## Features

+- Chat with an AI that remembers your conversations using the Foundry built-in chat messages
+- Ask one-off questions about anything related to your system
+- Use AI in text editors to summarize or rewrite selected text
+- Use AI in text editors to create new documents by providing a prompt

 ## Let Me Sell You This

 Ever get a creative block?
 Don't like how you wrote a biography, or want it summarized?
-Use the power of "AI"!
+Use the power of AI!

 ## What This Module Does